Shadowblujay/SpaceExplorers/README.md

 End of the Game
 The game ends when one player has a majority population on all planets or a maximum number of turns is reached.
 If the maximum number of turns is reached, the player with the larger total population at that point wins the game.

-For more information about the game flow, see the “SpaceExplorers_ExampleRound.pdf” document we posted on Canvas along with this assignment, which walks through an example round of the game.
+For more information about the game flow, see the “example.pdf” document posted on Github, which walks through an example round of the game.